cameron-terry/github-error-checking/README.md

 4. Outputs structured data for further analysis
 5. Differentiates between new code blocks and modifications to existing code

-### Step 2: LLM Analysis (Coming Soon)
+### Step 2: LLM Analysis

-This step will analyze the added code for proper error handling patterns using LLM technology.
+This step analyzes the added code for proper error handling patterns using LLM technology:

+1. Prepares each code section with relevant context
+2. Sends the code to OpenAI's API with a specialized prompt
+3. Analyzes the code for missing exception handling, null checks, and other error handling patterns
+4. Returns structured feedback with severity ratings and suggestions
+5. Assigns an overall score (0-10) for error handling quality

-### Step 3: Suggestions (Coming Soon)
+### Step 3: Suggestions

-The final step will provide actionable suggestions for improving error handling.
+The final step provides actionable suggestions for improving error handling:

+1. Groups related issues for better clarity
+2. Provides specific code suggestions for fixing each issue
+3. Highlights critical issues that require immediate attention
+4. Gives an overall assessment of error handling quality

 ## Type Safety